 Man is no longer an obscure, cult film, as it was for many years.
 It

 is now widely recognised as one of the most important British films of

-the 1970's, and a genre-defining example of folk horror.
-It is also a
+the 1970's, and the defining example of the folk horror genre.
+It is

-personal favourite, partly because it reminds me of Cornwall (the book
+also a personal favourite, partly because it is reminiscent of Cornwall

-the film was based on, Ritual, is set in West Cornwall), and
+(the book the script was based on, The Ritual, is set in West Cornwall), and

 partly because it is a fascinating meditation on rurality, and on the

 ways that cultural differences might emerge and play out in remote